 If the word cabin conjures images of old-timey shacks on the rugged frontier, you're in for a treat.
 Once a symbol of humble, backcountry origins, the cabin lifestyle is now an aspirational goal for those looking to downsize and reconnect with the great outdoors.

-Whether it's the classic log home or something impossibly modern, to help you discover your dream retreat, here are 18 small cabins you can buy or DIY for $300 and more.Continue to 2 of 19 below.
+Whether it's the classic log home or something impossibly modern that helps you discover your dream retreat, here are 18 small cabins you can buy or DIY for $300 and up.

 Spacious Park Model Home

-Our favorite example is the Gateway.
-Its basic package includes a drool-worthy kitchen decked out with maple cabinetry and full-size Energy Star appliances.
-The panoramic windows that make you feel at one with nature are another attractive feature.
-Bonus: every Escape retreat is... built to withstand extreme weather from heat waves to blizzards.
+Its basic package, the Traveler, includes a drool-worthy kitchen decked out with maple cabinetry and full-size Energy Star appliances.
+Also attractive are panoramic windows that make you feel at one with nature.
+Bonus: every Escape retreat is built to withstand extreme weather, from heat waves to blizzards.

 DIY This Small Cabin

 Looking to live like Henry Thoreau?
-You can DIY this small cabin by Joalex Henry.
+You can DIY with this small cabin by Joalex Henry.

-The expert do-it-yourselfer who built this haven single-handedly shares what you need to know about cabin construction from picking the best logs to preventing wood rot with a coat of cooking oil.
-His little abode cost less than $2,500 to make using mostly reclaimed materials.Continue to 4 of 19 below.
+The expert do-it-yourselfer who built this haven single-handedly shares what you need to know about cabin construction, from picking the best logs to preventing wood rot with a coat of cooking oil.
+His little abode cost less than $2,500 to make using mostly reclaimed materials.Continue to 3 of 17 below.